 Social security can be a relic of the past by the time American Millennials reach the age of eligibility.
 We all need to take our retirement into our own hands.
 And you don’t have to spend the whole prime of your life slaving for the man.

-So you need to fund your own retirement through 401K’s, IRA’s and investing in the stock market.
+So you need to fund your own retirement through 401K’s, Roth IRA’s, and start with an in investment strategy.
 The earlier you start, the better.
 If you are getting a late start, hope is not lost.
-That’s my situation and I wrote about what we can do to catch up here.
+That’s my situation, and I wrote about what we can do to catch up here.

-The point is, retiring early and joining the FIRE movement doesn’t mean sitting around after a retirement age 65 and waiting to die.
+The point is, retiring early and joining the FIRE movement doesn’t mean sitting around after the retirement age 65 and waiting to die so don’t plan your retirement party just yet.

 Invest early, invest wisely, and you can achieve financial independence and retire when you want, on your terms.